BUTANE-Smart-Chain/Butane-docs/docs/protocol/modules/erc20.md

   the user could unilaterally mint an infinite supply of the ERC20 token and then convert them to the native Coin
-- The user and the `ModuleAccount` (owner) should be the only ones that have the Burn Role for a Cosmos Coin
+- The user and the `ModuleAccount` (owner) should be the only ones that have the Burn Role for a Butane Coin
-- There shouldn't exist any native Cosmos Coin ERC20 Contract (eg Evmos, Atom, Osmo ERC20 contracts) that is not owned by the governance
+- There shouldn't exist any native Butane Coin ERC20 Contract (eg Butane, Atom, Osmo ERC20 contracts) that is not owned by the governance
 - Token/Coin supply is maintained at all times:
     - Total Coin supply = Coins + Escrowed Coins